RaftLib/shm/README.md

 vary.
 If you're advanced enough to install libtool on OS X you should be able to figure this out.

+#Usage
+To use this library, simply:
+\#include <shm>

+When compiling your code that uses it, link with -lshm.
+On Linux you'll have to compile with the -lrt, -lpthread and -lnuma in order to fully utilize all the features.
+In the future I might add a flag to compile without the NUMA features so that you can use the library without having to install libnuma.

+#Parting Thoughts
-Hopefully everything will work well....there are fairly good comments if you're interested in the shm header file under /include.
+Hopefully everything will work well....there are fairly good comments if you're interested in the SHM header file under /include.